Julian Assange: Imprisonment in the UK

-After his arrest on 11 April 2019, Assange was incarcerated at HM Prison Belmarsh in London.
-After visiting Assange in prison on 9 May 2019, Nils Melzer, the United Nations special rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, concluded that "in addition to physical ailments, Mr Assange showed all symptoms typical for prolonged exposure to psychological torture, including extreme stress, chronic anxiety and intense psychological trauma."
+After his arrest, Assange was incarcerated at HM Prison Belmarsh in London.
+After visiting Assange in prison on 9 May 2019, Nils Melzer, the United Nations special rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, concluded that "in addition to physical ailments, Mr Assange showed all symptoms typical for prolonged exposure to psychological torture, including extreme stress, chronic anxiety and intense psychological trauma".
 The British government said it disagreed with some of his observations.

 On 13 September 2019 District Judge Vanessa Baraitser ruled that Assange would not be released on 22 September when his prison term ended because he was a flight risk and his lawyers had not applied for bail.
 She said when his sentence came to an end, his status would change from a serving prisoner to a person facing extradition.
-On 1 November 2019 Melzer said that Assange's health had continued to deteriorate and his life was now at risk.
-He said that the UK government had not acted on the issue.
+On 1 November 2019 Melzer said that Assange's health had continued to deteriorate and his life was now at risk, adding that the UK government had not acted on the issue.
 On 30 December 2019, Melzer accused the UK government of torturing Assange.
 He said Assange's "continued exposure to severe mental and emotional suffering... clearly amounts to psychological torture or other cruel, inhuman or degrading treatment or punishment."

 On 17 February 2020 Australian MPs Andrew Wilkie and George Christensen visited Assange and pressed the UK and Australian governments to intervene and stop him from being extradited.
 Between November 2019 and February 2020, concerns about Assange's health and the conditions of his detention were raised by members of the medical profession who signed petitions on his behalf.

 On 25 March 2020 Assange was again denied bail after Judge Baraitser rejected his lawyers' argument that his imprisonment would put him at high risk of contracting COVID-19.
 She said Assange's past conduct showed how far he was willing to go to avoid extradition.
 Assange was confined to his cell for 23 hours per day and given one hour of recreation per day conducted inside.
 After a visit to Assange in December 2023, writer Charles Glass observed that Assange was “deathly” pale.
-Assange told Glass that he had accumulated two hundred and thirty-two books while in Belmarsh.
+Assange told Glass that he had accumulated 232 books while in Belmarsh.